KennethJF23/GitGrade/grade/Grade/README.md

 # GitGrade 🎯

-A modern web application that analyzes and scores GitHub repositories, providing comprehensive insights and development roadmaps.
+GitGrade is a web app that analyzes GitHub repositories and produces a score, concise summary, and a practical roadmap for improvement.
+It's built as a fast Vite + React frontend with a small service layer that queries the GitHub REST API and (optionally) an LLM for richer summaries.

 ## Features ✨